Orotate reductase (NADPH)

-Thus, the two substrates of this enzyme are (S)-dihydroorotate and NADP^{+}, whereas its 3 products are orotate, NADPH, and H^{+}.
+The two substrates of this enzyme are (S)-dihydroorotic acid and oxidised nicotinamide adenine dinucleotide phosphate (NADP^{+}).
+Its products are orotic acid, reduced NADPH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-CH group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is (S)-dihydroorotate:NADP+ oxidoreductase.
 Other names in common use include orotate reductase, dihydroorotate dehydrogenase, dihydro-orotic dehydrogenase, L-5,6-dihydro-orotate:NAD+ oxidoreductase, and orotate reductase (NADPH).
 It has one cofactor, FAD.